-And the truth is… you need one whether you’re a freelancer bringing in several hundred dollars a month as a side hustle, a startup with a handful of employees, or a large company managing millions of dollars.
+You need one whether you’re a freelancer bringing in several hundred dollars a month as a side hustle, a large company managing millions of dollars, or anything in between.

-- Chase Total Business – Best overall business checking account
+- Azlo Business – Best all-online business checking account

-- US Bank Silver Business – Best for small businesses
+- US Bank Silver Business – Best for businesses that want to stay small

 - Novo Business – Best business checking account for freelancers